^

 Dosing and administration

-Use of the betadina in pregnancy during pregnancy
+Use Betadine in pregnancy during pregnancy

-The drug betadine is effective in the form of suppositories with urogenital infections of pregnant women, which can be dangerous for the development of the fetus.
-He can be prescribed to treat thrush in the future mother.
+Betadine is effective in suppository form for urogenital infections in pregnant women that may be dangerous for fetal development.
+It can be prescribed to treat thrush in expectant mothers.

 Contraindications

-In pathological conditions of the thyroid gland such as: hyperthyroidism, goiter, adenoma..
+In pathological conditions of the thyroid gland such as: hyperthyroidism, goiter, adenoma.

-Side effects of the betadina in pregnancy
+Side effects Betadine in pregnancy

 Overdose